Bladder infection or vaginal infection?

 Most common triggers:

-E. coli from the intestine (70–90% of all cases): The anatomical proximity between the intestine, vagina, and urethra facilitates entry.
+E. coli from the intestine (70–90% of all cases): The anatomical proximity between the intestine, vagina, and urethra facilitates penetration.

 Mechanical irritation (e.g., frequent sexual intercourse): Facilitates the ascent of germs ("honeymoon cystitis").

-Incorrect wiping direction (from back to front): Transfers intestinal bacteria toward the urethra.
+Wrong wiping direction (from back to front): Transfers intestinal bacteria towards the urethra.

 Wet swimwear or chilling: Weakens the local immune defense.